bcrowell/tint/README.md

 By default the computer language for the generated code is JSON (which is also valid javascript).
 The resulting generated code is  written to stdout.
-Files that are directories are silently ignored.
+Files that are directories or whose names end in ~ are silently ignored.
 All files must be in the same directory, although they may refer indirectly to other files in subdirectories.